labordynamicsinstitute/computing4economists/web/Syllabus-short.md

 ----
 The goal of this class is to showcase high-performance techniques and tools for economics students.
 The goal is NOT to teach a full course on SAS, Stata, etc. - there are other classes for that.
-We will teach just enough of each programming language to be able to highlight additional techniques.
-This course is designed to open your eyes to the possibilities, scratching the surface, but not diving into any particular depths.
+We will teach just enough of each programming language to be able to highlight additional techniques (for SAS and Matlab, we will teach specialized workshops on each in more depth) This course is designed to open your eyes to the possibilities, scratching the surface, but mostly not diving into any particular depths.
 Follow-on short courses may solve those needs.
 For specific programming languages, we point to offerings elsewhere on campus, for instance at [CISER](http://www.ciser.cornell.edu).

 Target group